What is Markup?

 John is the owner of a company that specializes in the manufacturing of office computers and printers.
 He recently received a large order from a company for 30 computers and 5 printers.
 In addition, the company tasked John with installing software into each of the computers.

 The cost per computer is $500 and the cost per printer is $100.
 The cost of installing the software to run on all the computers is $2,000.
-If John wants to earn a 20% profit for the order, what would be the price charged by John?
+If John wants to earn a 20% profit for the order, what would be the price he needs to charge?

 Step 1: Calculate the total cost of the order (computers + printers + installation of software). $500 x 30 + $100 x 5 + $2,000 = $17,500 (total cost).